cprey/vcluster/README.md

 # :computer: vCluster on OSX with Minikube

-## Introduction - vClusters are cool.
+## Introduction - vClusters

 They are another cluster running inside your K8s cluster and they're very useful for deploying feature branches for testing.
+Find a lot more information at Loft.sh [vcluster site](https://www.vcluster.com/).

 ## what you'll need